adam-blakeney/P1-Meditation-Malta/README.md

 # **UX**
 ## 1. User aims
-here i have a list of things i created that i would look for/ expcet in a website as a user.
+Here I have a list I created of things  that I would look for/ expcet in a website as a user.

 As a user, I would like to quickly and effectively understand the purpose and information of the site.
 As a user, I need to be able to easily navigate the website.
 As a user, I would like to know what services the company provides and specific details (ie.price).
 As a user, I would like to contact the company, and quickly filter what service I am interested in.
-As a new user, knowing where the company is located and how do i avail of the service As a user, I would like to use the site on mobile and desktop.
+As a new user, knowing where the company is located and how do I avail of the service As a user, I would like to use the site on mobile and desktop.

 Returning Users

-As a returning user, I would like to be able to quickly navigate to a specific area of the site. i.e Go directly to the sign up page.
+As a returning user, I would like to be able to quickly navigate to a specific area of the site. i.e Go directly to the Sign up page.

-As a returning user, I need to be able to gain more information about relevant services that may have chaged or if i want to chose a different one.
+As a returning user, I need to be able to gain more information about relevant services that may have chaged or if I want to chose a different one.

 ## 2. Strategy